 The student is responsible to arrange for all clinical experiences.
-A preceptor from the practice setting should be identified by the student.
+A preceptor from the practice setting that promotes attainment of course objectives should be identified by the student.
 The preceptor must have a graduate degree in an appropriate healthcare discipline.
-The student should provide the DNP Coordinator with a copy of the preceptor's current resume or curriculum vita.

-The clinical preceptor and site of clinical experience must be approved by the School of Nursing Graduate Committee prior to the semester in which the experience will be conducted.
+After approval is received by the Graduate Curriculum Committee in the School of Nursing, clinical arrangements are coordinated through the Director of Experiential Learning prior to the semester in which the experience will be conducted.

 It is the student's responsibility to meet any agency requirements related to the practicum experience. (physical examination, child abuse clearance, criminal history, immunizations).
-Evidence of compliance must be provided to the DNP Coordinator prior to the beginning of the clinical practice experience.
+Evidence of compliance must be provided to the Director of Experiential Learning prior to the beginning of the clinical practice experience.
+The student should provide a copy of the preceptor's current resume or curriculum vita.

-Evidence of liability insurance must be provided to the DNP Coordinator prior to any clinical experiences.
+Evidence of liability insurance must also be provided prior to any clinical experiences.

-The DNP program will require 1000 hours of practice experience conducted in the practicum, and capstone courses beyond the bachelor's level.
-Those students (CNS, NP, Midwife, NA) are credited with hours in their master's program.
-Validation of these hours is provided by official transcript or a letter describing the number of practicum hours.and advisor.
-Oversight of the practice experience is the responsibility of the faculty.
+The DNP program requires completion of a total of 1000 hours of practice experience conducted in the practicum, and scholarly project courses beyond the bachelor's level of nursing education.
+Advanced practice nursing students (CNS, NP, Midwife, NA) are credited with hours from their master's program in nursing.
+Validation of those hours is provided by official transcript or a letter describing the number of practicum hours.